 - Pain and swelling on the top of the foot or the ankle

-If you experience any of these symptoms, it's important to see a podiatrist for an evaluation as soon as possible.
+If you experience any of these symptoms, it's important to see our DFW podiatrists for an evaluation as soon as possible.
 Time is of the essence when it comes to treating foot fractures.
 The longer you wait to receive treatment, the greater the risk becomes for complications like chronic pain or arthritis.

 A podiatrist is a doctor who specializes in diagnosing and treating disorders of the feet and ankles.
 When you see a podiatrist for your suspected stress fracture, they will perform a thorough examination and order X-rays or other imaging tests if necessary.
 Once they have made a diagnosis, they will develop a customized treatment plan to help you heal properly and avoid further complications.
 This may include a walking boot, brace, and/or crutches.

-Our Texas Podiatrist Can Help You Get Back on Your Feet
+Our Podiatrists in DFW Can Help You Get Back on Your Feet

 If you think you may have suffered a stress fracture in your foot, please contact Alliance Foot & Ankle Specialists for an evaluation.
 We can create a treatment plan based on your specific needs and get you back to the activities you enjoy as soon as possible.
 To schedule an appointment, fill out our contact form online, or call our office at 817-481-4000.